bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ## Remote Feature Evaluation

-In addition to local feature evaluation, Bucket supports remote evaluation using stored context.
-This is useful when you want to evaluate features using user/company attributes that were previously sent to Bucket:
+In addition to local feature evaluation, Reflag supports remote evaluation using stored context.
+This is useful when you want to evaluate features using user/company attributes that were previously sent to Reflag:

 ```typescript
 // First, update user and company attributes